Database TV Show (June 1985)

 MetaComCo displays the Commodore Amiga 1000

 One intriguing aspect of shows like this is not just the public face of the stand.
 This is MetaComCo.
 Not on the face of it a frightfully interesting stand.
 But if you are among the privileged few you might be invited into one of the hospitality suites.
 And if you're with us you are amongst the privileged few.
-So let's go.
+You are the new privileged few and can read all about the Commodore Amiga on this site.
+So let's get back into the show.

 Curse of Commodore